Skip to content

 View and export payment records

-When you collect a payment in HubSpot, the payment details are stored in a payment record on the payments index page
+When you collect a payment in HubSpot, the payment details are stored in a payment record on the payments index page.

-Please note: if there aren't any payment records (e.g., no completed transactions), you will be redirected to the payments settings to complete your payments set up when navigating to the payments index page.
+Please note: if there aren't any payment records on the index page (e.g., no completed transactions), you will be redirected to the payments settings to complete your payments set up.

 1. In your HubSpot account, navigate to Commerce > Payments.